owagner/hue2mqtt/README.md

 History
 -------
+* 0.6 - 2015/07/15 - owagner
+  - updated SDK libs to 1.8
+  - added support for the "_inc" variants of fields.
+Implements [3]

 * 0.5 - 2015/06/25 - owagner
   - fix syslog logging to ignore intermediate IO errors
   - minimal-json updated to 0.9.2